blippar/blippar-ar-sdk/faq.md

 ## What version of Javascript is supported?

-As a minimum the SDK has ES6 support across the board for iOS and Android.
-However on native WebViews.
+As a minimum the SDK has [ES6 support](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_-_ECMAScript_2015) across the board for iOS and Android.
+However on native WebViews on Android it is very likely on older OSes that you will get ES5.

 ## Can I publish apps for both iOS and Android with one codebase?